BobbyTodorov/Database/README.md

 # Database-DataGrip
+        Simple hospital architecture.
 Database course of FMI.
-Simple hospital architecture.
-More information in TestMed_docx
+More information in "TestMed_docx".